 We are always on the lookout for talented swimmers to come and join the squad.
 There are minimum qualifying standards for international competition which can be seen here.
 If you can swim at or close to these times and have either T21 or Mosaic Down syndrome and would like to get involved, please email email@example.com.

 Proper recognition of swimmers with Down syndrome

 It is an ambition of DSS-GB to get Down syndrome swimmers proper recognition by the Paralympic movement.

-GB Team Captain Billy Birchmore pictured with paralympic medalist Amy Marren, both collecting achievement awards from GLL sports foundation.
-Amy supports Down syndrome swimmers fight to become part of the Paralympic movement.
+The top World Male T21 swimmer, Billy Birchmore of DSS-GB is pictured here with Paralympic medalist Amy Marren, both collecting achievement awards from GLL sports foundation.
+Amy supports Down syndrome swimmers’ fight to become part of the Paralympic movement.
 These two world champions are a real credit to disability swimming